 EQT sounds out banks to manage LimaCorporate IPO.

-Private equity house EQT is weighing options including a possible initial public offering for LimaCorporate, the Italian medical devices group it acquired in 2016, Reuters
+Private equity house EQT is weighing options including a possible initial public offering for LimaCorporate, the Italian medical devices group it acquired in 2016, Reuters reported

 The buyout firm has been discreetly sounding out investment banks for a potential transaction.
 It may explore a private sale alongside a stock market listing.